 What Is Financial Action Task Force (FATF)?

-A Financial Action Task force is created to set up the rules and regulations from preventing the Money Laundering and Financing of terror activities.
-FATF is at the leading edge of policy making and setting the standard measures and Frameworks for AML/CFT.
+Financial Action Task Force frames the rules and regulations for preventing the Money Laundering and Financing of Terror Activities.
+FATF is leading policy maker engaged in setting the standards and Frameworks for AML/CFT.
 It is a Global Money laundering and Terrorist Financing Watchdog.
 It reviews AML/CFT techniques and strengthen the same periodically to address high risk entities.

 FATF helps to identify the national vulnerabilities, which prevent protecting of an Inter Financial system from misuse.
 The FATF Recommendations sets out a broad framework of measures which the different countries shall implement to combat money laundering and financing of terrorism.
 Additionally, countries have different types of legal and operational framework.
 The FATF Recommendation also sets an international standard for implementing the measures.
-The original FATF Forty Recommendations was implemented in the year 1990 to combat the misuse of financial systems.
+The FATF has issued 40 Recommendations in the year 1990 to combat the misuse of financial systems.
 Financial Action Task Force set up the standard of measures that countries should work on:

 - Pursue money laundering and terrorism financing